 Real Traveller Average Daily Spend: €38

 Castelo de Sao Jorge or the Castle of St George is probably the most high-profile attraction in Lisbon and indeed, the most popular with WeSwap travellers too.
 There’s an entrance fee of 8.50 EUR but the gardens are free to enter and offers awesome views over the city.

-Alfama is the oldest neighborhood in Lisbon, it’s not an “attraction” as such but it is a must-visit area.
-It’s characterized by irregular winding medieval streets and alleyways that have traditionally been the neighborhood for fishermen.
+Alfama is the oldest neighbourhood in Lisbon, it's not an "attraction" as such but it is a must-visit area.
+It’s characterized by irregular winding medieval streets and alleyways that have traditionally been the neighbourhood for fishermen.
 This is the place to go to find some authentic fado music (the traditional music of Lisbon) too.